Difegue/LANraragi/tools/Documentation/installing-lanraragi/jail.md

 For creating the jail on a regular FreeBSD installation, refer to its [documentation](https://docs.freebsd.org/doc/7.3-RELEASE/usr/share/doc/handbook/jails-build.html).

-For creating the jail on FreeNas simply navigate to the jails tab in the webui and click on 'add'.
+For creating the jail on FreeNAS, simply navigate to the jails tab in the webui and click on 'add'.

 ![Jail Overview](../.gitbook/assets/jails.jpg)